-Multi Robot Scenario¶
+Multi Robot Scenario

 Have bought more than one robot from us?
 Planning to do a research with fleet of Neobotix robots?
 Not sure how to start?
-This tutorial will be a kick starter guide for all your question related to setting up and using multiple Neobotix robots deploying ROS-2 for an application or research.
+This tutorial will be a kick starter guide for all your question related to setting up and using multiple Neobotix robots deploying ROS 2 for an application or research.

 Note

 The main essence for the set-up of the multi robot system is the Namespace.
 Namespace is just like the names for the human twins, they look alike but are differentiated mainly by their names.
 The main subjective idea here is to explain how to configure, set up and the navigate your robots with different namespaces.
-For the rest of the section, we will assume we are going to set up mult-robot system consisting of MPO-700’s

 Note

-Driver Bringup¶
+Driver Bringup

 gedit ~/ROS_AUTOSTART.SH